February 13, 2019

 Learn all about these high-powered breast pumps

 If you’ve been reading about the various breast pump types on the market, you’ve probably heard a lot of different terms: open-system, closed-system, personal-use, single or double electric, hands-free, manual, hospital-grade breast pumps and more.
 It can feel like info overload but having so many options available means that every mom can find a match for her unique needs and lifestyle.
-(Not sure how to find the best breast pump for you?
-Take our quiz or reach out to our team!).

 For some moms, a medical-grade breast pump may be a helpful option.
 Want to find out if a hospital-grade pump would be a good fit for you?
 Here’s a quick rundown of the pros and cons of this powerful pump type.